-The Colgate marketing mix framework helps to create effective marketing strategies for the company in such a way that the brand Colgate has become a trusted brand name in most parts of the world.
+The Marketing mix of Colgate analyses the 4Ps of Colgate, including the Product, Price, Place, and Promotions.
+The Colgate marketing mix framework helps create effective marketing strategies for the company so that the Colgate brand becomes a trusted brand name in most parts of the world.

-The brand capitalizes on the Colgate marketing strategy like the product strategy, place strategy, pricing strategy and promotional strategy to gain a good chunk of market share in the personal care especially oral hygiene care segment.
+The brand capitalizes on the Colgate marketing strategy, such as the company’s commitment to product, place, pricing, and promotional strategies, to gain a good chunk of market share in personal care, especially the oral hygiene care segment.